Do I need a permit to cycle on towpaths?

 Some cyclists cycle very fast and dangerously.
 What are you doing about this?

-Read more FAQs from our Stay kind, slow down campaign
+Read more FAQs from our Stay Kind, Slow Down campaign.

 Joggers sometimes jog side by side and occasionally refuse to move.
 How can we stop this?

 There is nothing wrong with jogging side by side, per se, but using common sense and being polite is the key to ensuring limited space is used sensibly.
-If you are travelling in a group, do what you can to make room for others and you can't go too far wrong.
+If you are travelling in a group, do what you can to make room for others, and you can't go too far wrong.

-Read more about our Towpath Code
+Read more about our Towpath Code.

-Pedestrians wear headphones so when I ring my bell they don't move.
+Pedestrians wear headphones, so when I ring my bell, they don't move.
 What should I do?

-Pedestrians are generally the most vulnerable and have priority at all times, so whilst it's a good idea to let others know you are there by ringing a bell or calling out, this shouldn't be a demand.
+Pedestrians are generally the most vulnerable and have priority at all times, so while it's a good idea to let others know you are there by ringing a bell or calling out, this shouldn't be a demand.
 This is especially important when considering people who may have impaired hearing.

 I've been involved in an accident with another visitor on the towpath – what should I do?